 Hopefully you would find another workshop running at the same time that you would like to attend.
 We would then apportion your payment to the new workshop.
 If you would prefer a refund, we will refund the full amount that you paid including the deposit.

 If you would like to organise an Experience Week for a special interest or tour group, please write to us in advance.
 We welcome such groups and will include you in our schedule wherever possible.

 If you use a wheelchair or have any other mobility impairment please let us know in advance.
 Cluny Hill, where most of our programmes are held, is a multi-storey building with limited access to the upper levels via staircase only.
 We do have accessible facilities in The Park – accommodation and meeting rooms – but these are not always available.
 If you have specific requirements please contact before booking your programme to ensure we can meet your needs and send us details together with your Booking Form.

-Please register at Cluny Hill or The Park between 11:00am and 12:15pm on the day your workshop starts.
-It is important for you to be present for the start of the first session of your workshop or event which begins early on Saturday afternoon, unless otherwise stated.
+For most of our programmes registration is between 11:00am and 12:15pm on the day your workshop starts, at Cluny Hill or The Park.
+However, please check your Letter of Confirmation for details as some programmes do require different registration times.
+It is important for you to be present for the start of the first session of your workshop or event which begins early on Saturday afternoon, unless otherwise stated on the programme page.